CoinageCrypto/lamington/README.md

-# cobbler
+# Lamington

-A set of tools that makes building EOS smart contracts easier
+A set of tools that makes building EOS smart contracts easier.